p1nkun1c0rns/awesomeness/README.md

 - [dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
 - [Gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts.
 - [The Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) – A list of strings that might be problematic (mis-identified as swear words, broken emoji, different scripts, etc.)
+- [webhook.site](https://webhook.site/) - Webhook.site generates free, unique URLs and e-mail addresses and lets you see everything that’s sent there instantly.

 ## GitShit